MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Experimental Results

-The first 3 columns of Table~\ref{tab:combined_accuracy} summarize the accuracy results for all 2.5D systems and workloads.
-The worst-case mean absolute errors are only 1.41, 1.63, and 1.55 degrees (highlighted in dark red) for 16, 36, and 64 chiplet systems, respectively.
-These results indicate that the proposed models achieve excellent accuracy across different hardware configurations and workloads.
-Our models also achieve high accuracy in predicting temperature violations.
-For example, the worst-case accuracy for the 16-chiplet system is 93.4\% (i.e., only 6.6\% of the time steps where violations are missed) for WL1.
-Our models capture 100\% of the violations during WL3 and WL6 while missing a handful of them for other workloads.
-The corresponding accuracy for the 36-chiplet system is above 95\% for WL1, WL2, and WL4.
-We observe 77.2\%, 84.8\%, and 87.8\% accuracy for WL3, WL6, and WL5, respectively.
+For some specific workload-system combinations, such as WL2 and 3 run on the 36 chiplet system, prediction accuracy falls below the 80\% mark for our models.
 These relatively lower accuracy values stem from sudden temperature spikes that lead to short-term temperature violations in these workload-system combinations.
 Temperature spikes in specific chiplets occur when several grouped chiplets experience a transient power spike simultaneously.
 This increases the temperature of the more central chiplets in the group.
 In these cases, the peak temperatures are mostly at or below 85 degrees with infrequent short-term violations, which can be tolerated.
 For example, FEM simulations indicate only 255 temperature violations across all chiplets in WL3 compared to 11 thousand violations in WL1.
 Hence, missing even a few violations impacts the accuracy heavily when the RC and DSS models do not capture these spikes.
-In contrast, our thermal RC and DSS models effectively detect more prolonged violations, as evidenced by WL1, WL3, and WL4.
-Similarly, our thermal RC and DSS models achieve high accuracy for the 64-chiplet system, as shown in Table~\ref{tab:combined_accuracy}.
-The lowest accuracies are 82.4\% for WL5 and 89.3\% for WL3, which have few total violations.
+In contrast, our thermal RC and DSS models effectively detect more prolonged violations, as evidenced by WL1, WL3, WL4, WL5, and WL6.

-\bh{3D Validation Results:} Figure~\ref{fig:temperature_vs_time_3d_48} plots the temperature as a function of time for the single 3D system of a representative chiplet running WL1.
+\bh{3D Validation Results:} Fig.~\ref{fig:temperature_vs_time_3d_48} plots the temperature as a function of time for the single 3D system of a representative chiplet running WL1.
 The plot shows similar behavior to the 2.5D comparison, where the RC and DSS match each other exactly and match the reference FEM results extremely closely during the stress test, random, and cool-down portions of the workload.